mattbryson/momentum-desktop-images/readme.md

 You can then point your desktop folder to the `pictures` folder that is created to get all the goodness of momentum on your desktop.

 #Debug
 Run the python script directly to see any potential errors.

+A `Connection reset by peer` error usually means you have not entered a client ID.
-A `400 Bad Request` usually means your `CLIENT_ID` is wrong.
+A `400 Bad Request` usually means your `CLIENT_ID` is wrong / not recognised.

 Double check this was copied and pasted correctly.

 When the launch agent runs, any errors it encounters will be logged to a `error.log` in this directory.